SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/rsyslog.md

 }
 ```

-- Start the Rsyslog service and ensure it is correctly set-up
+3. Start the Rsyslog service and make sure it is correctly set up

 ```bash
 sudo systemctl restart rsyslog.service